Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 - Dopaminergics.
 These meds increase dopamine-related activity in the brain, which can reduce pain.

-- Baclofen.
+- Oral Baclofen.
 This drug acts as a muscle relaxer and helps reduce spasms.

-In addition, some anti-convulsants that are typically taken to treat epilepsy have been successfully used on cervical dystonia patients.
+In addition, some anti-convulsant medications that are usually prescribed to treat epilepsy have been successfully used on patients with cervical dystonia.

-Acupuncture can be an effective complementary medicine to help relieve the symptoms of post-traumatic cervical dystonia.
+Acupuncture can be an effective complementary technique to relieve the symptoms of post-traumatic cervical dystonia.

 Treating Post-Traumatic Cervical Dystonia

-The methods above can help relieve the pain of cervical dystonia and may reduce its severity.
-While this is important, it is still only a temporary fix.
+The methods above can help relieve, or reduce the severity of, pain related to cervical dystonia.
+However, while this is important, it is considered to be a temporary fix.

 The only way to fully treat post-traumatic cervical dystonia is to address the root cause, which is poor communication between the brain and the neck muscles.